hulu/urepo/README.md

 make: *** [pkg] Erreur 1
 ```

-It's just that you went ahead and tried to build before to install all requirements, so clean the mess:
+you may have tried to build before installing all the requirements, so clean the mess:

 ```
 make clean